psatler/image-uploader/backend/README.md

 This is the backend of an image uploader app which makes use of Express, MongoDB, Multer for dealing with files.
 More dependencies can be found below.

 # How to run
+You need to create a `.env` file as shown in the `.env.test` in the root directory of the backend folder.

-It was created a script to run either in dev mode or production mode (when deployed).
+It was also created a script to run either in dev mode or production mode (when deployed).
 In dev mode, it uses _nodemon_ to restart automatically whenever there is a javascript file modification.

 ```js
 npm run dev // for development mode